 Robin Gale-Baker, from Sustainable Macleod, discusses growing celeriac.
-This is one of a series of articles she has written about growing herbs and veggies (see right hand sidebar).
-She has also written a number of articles about growing fruit trees and general growing techniques.
+This is one of a series of articles she has written about growing various veggies (see right hand sidebar).
+She has also written a number of articles about growing various herbs, growing various fruit trees and general growing techniques.

 Celeriac is the bulbous root of a variety of celery.
 It is often described as ugly as it is rough and knobbly on the surface but, when peeled, this gives away to crisp flesh similar in colour to parsnip.
 Short celery fronds top the bulb.

 Celeriac has the tiniest of seeds which need to be sown in punnets.
 They germinate in light so don’t cover them with soil.
 They are slow to germinate, taking 3–6 weeks, and, because the seeds are so tiny, they will come up thickly and need transplanting into small pots or cell trays.
 Celeriac is also slow to grow so plant early in spring (after the frosts have passed) for mid-autumn harvesting.
 Seedlings should be about 10cm tall before planting out.
 The very young seedlings resemble those of young flat-leaf parsley.

 Celeriac requires a sunny spot but can tolerate partial shade.
 Plant in well drained, moist soil that is rich in organic matter which will hold moisture.
 Celeriac requires soil with a pH of 6–7.
 Halfway through the 4 month season, compost around the roots as it is a heavy feeder.
 Celeriac can also be grown in trenches and the soil hilled up over the bulb as it grows.
 Water deeply twice-weekly.
 Spacing widely is important because the bulbs are exceptionally large for a vegetable.
 Space them 40–50cm apart in rows also 40–50cm apart.